 Volkswagen e-up!
 (2019-2022) reliability & safety rating

-The Volkswagen e-up! is based on a design that's nearly a decade old, which means it’s not as safe as more modern electric vehicles.
+The Volkswagen e-up! is based on a decade-old design, which means it's not as safe as more modern electric vehicles.
 Reliability should be good, though.

 |3 stars (2019)

 Volkswagen e-up! reliability & problems

 The Volkswagen up!’s relatively poor three-star Euro NCAP crash safety rating shouldn’t be ignored, but it should be taken with a pinch of salt.
 The original design is a decade old, which means much of the kit that was cutting-edge when it was launched has been surpassed by newer technology.
 The same goes for the tests themselves, which have become more stringent in recent times.

 In This Review